katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 **- What percentage of customers have a negative first month balance?
 What percentage of customers have a positive first month balance?**

-I combined both questions into one solution since it's basically asking for the opposite spectrum of the other.
+To address both questions, I'm using one solution since the questions are asking opposite spectrums of each other.

 ````sql
 -- Method 1